Brooklyn Mirador

 A few related questions.

 Why did Olmsted, a Civil War activist, leave NYC two months after the Draft Riots to manage a gold mine?
 For financial gain, exile or a safe haven?
 He was involved in the matters of the Western Sanitary Commission and helped Lincoln carry California in the 1864 election.
+He was active in promoting large landscaping projects on the West Coast - municipal parks, colleges and cemeteries.
+And active in the preservation of the natural beauties of Yosemite Valley for the benefit of all.

 What role did Olmsted play in planning the plaza before he returned to NY in December 1865?
 Was the positioning of the axis Stranahan and Vaux showing Olmsted he would have a free hand.
 In the 1866 Report to the Brooklyn Park Commission, a Vaux draft dated Feb 4, 1865 shows the oval plaza as the principal entrance to the park.
+Or had Olmsted and Vaux been aware of the potential for such an alignment even before the Civil War, when there were several Brooklyn sites contending for a major park to compete with Central Park?

 Was there eye-contact between the original Waldorf Astoria and the top of the Arch?
+Or was the hotel visible thru the Arch from the park roadway above the Long Meadow?

 I have found no photos showing the Empire State Building under construction as viewed thru the Arch.
 Did the simultaneous construction of Bailey Fountain in the Plaza obstruct the view?